-As we continue to move through the challenges of the past few years, we're deeply inspired by the progress made to create meaningful impact in the lives of our state's youngest children and their families.
-This progress came to fruition through the hard work of California's communities, children and their families, as well as the unwavering commitment and support of the Governor, the Legislature, local First 5 county commissions, and partners.
+As we move through the challenges of the last few years, I am inspired by the progress we've made to create meaningful impact in the lives of our state's youngest children and their families, and with the Governor, the Legislature, local First 5 county commissions, and partners.

-In addition to support from key stakeholders, strong collaboration, especially between state agencies is an essential aspect of our work.
-Working with agency partners we have deepened our resolve and commitment to implementing our 2019-24 Strategic Plan and are reinvigorated by the clarity of the newly adopted North Star Statement and Audacious Goal.
-This clarity and cross agency collaborations will help us create the conditions for more trauma-informed, healing-centered, and culturally responsive systems to support the needs of our diverse children, families, and communities.
+We have deepened our resolve and commitment to implementing our 2019-24 Strategic Plan and are reinvigorated by the clarity of the newly adopted North Star Statement and Audacious Goal.
+This will help to create the conditions for more trauma-informed, healing-centered, and culturally responsive systems to support the needs of our diverse children, families, and communities.

-First 5 California's 2021-22 Annual Report highlights some of these collaborations and our accomplishments at both the state and local levels to help us continue to lay foundational investments that help children thrive.
+First 5 California's 2021-22 Annual Report highlights its accomplishments and collaborations at both the state and local levels to help us continue to lay foundational investments that help children thrive.